-If you’ve been in the VIGOR Facebook group / VIGORESS Facebook group for any length of time, you’ve seen me mention the Foundational Five.
+If you’ve been in the VIGOR Training Facebook group for any length of time, you’ve seen me mention the Foundational Five, the best supplements for foundational health.
 For almost everyone, I recommend the following five supplements to support the foundation of a solid nutrition plan.
 If you ever ask me what other supplements you should take, I’ll always ask if you’re already taking these.

 A high-quality multivitamin has ranked at the top of my most-recommended supplements for as long as I can remember.

 Unfortunately, multivitamins are often overlooked because they aren’t sexy, and you normally don’t feel an immediate effect from taking them.

 You might never experience the benefits of taking a multivitamin, because it’s benefit isn’t in what it helps you gain, but it what it can help you avoid.

 Vegetables, fruit, and organ meats are the most nutrient-dense foods we can eat, but most people don’t like the taste or texture of organ meats, and your intake of fruit will be very limited.
 Even if you eat vegetables with every meal, it’s nearly impossible to consume the optimal levels of all micronutrients through food alone today.

 You very much get what you pay for with a multivitamin, so don’t be cheap.

 If you are a Young Living member, use Master Formula.
 If you are not a Young Living member, set up a Wellevate Account and order Thorne Multi-Vitamin Elite AM/PM.
 I have a special affinity to this multi as I developed it with Dr. Mario Roxas.
 It’s spectacular.